juanjosepalacios/ANT.Gaussian/README.md

 - SCFSOC implementation only for the real part of the spin diagonal blocks (added by Wynand)
-- Added feature to fully reverse the magnetization based on the Hamiltonian, not on the density matrix
+- Added feature to fully reverse the magnetization based on the Hamiltonian, not on the density matrix (not fully tested)
 ********************************************************************************